-1 H. Reuter has been Vice Chairman of the Board of Directors since 6 April 2016.
+E. Zehnder-Lai has been a member of the Board of Directors since 5 April 2017.

-3 Director's fee booked, but not yet paid as at 31 December.
-Payment was made in the first quarter of 2017 in the form of restricted shares of the company with a par value of CHF 0.10 each, valued at fair value at grant date.
-The blocking period is 4 years.
+Director's fee booked, but not yet paid as at 31 December.
+Payment will be made in the first quarter of 2018 in the form of restricted shares of the company with a par value of CHF 0.10 each, valued at fair value at grant date.
+The blocking period is four years.
 The portion not paid in shares is used for the payment of social charges and for Swiss withholding taxes for non-Swiss board members.